patrickjamesmarcellana/IEEEBinary128Converter/README.md

 https://github.com/lordpinpin/Binary128Converter/assets/113344400/bbafd880-ebaf-429a-a3a9-8e2dc46ae666

+Alternatively, the project demo video can be viewed on [YouTube](https://www.youtube.com/watch?v=QbLP0B4on_g).

 ## Dependencies

 The web application was mainly written in HTML with [Tailwind CSS](https://tailwindcss.com/) for styling, and JavaScript and [jQuery](https://jquery.com/) for DOM manipulation.
 It uses [Node.js](https://nodejs.org/) for the web server.